dtretyakov/WindowsAzure/README.md

 var countries = countryTable.Where(p => countryNames.Contains(p.Name)).ToList();
 ```

+## Build script

+We create a build script using [Cake](https://cakebuild.net).

+### Files of interest

+We need somes files for a build script work.

+- `build.ps1`, `build.sh` and `build.cmd` (an alias to `build.ps1`)

+These are bootstrapper scripts that ensure you have Cake and other required dependencies installed.
+The bootstrapper scripts are also responsible for invoking Cake.
+These files are optional, and not a hard requirement.
+If you would prefer not to use these scripts you can invoke Cake directly from the command line, once you have downloaded and extracted it.

+- `tools/` folder and `tools/packages.config`

+This is the package configuration that tells the bootstrapper script what NuGet packages to install in the tools folder.
+An example of this is Cake itself or additional tools such as unit test runners, ILMerge etc.

+- `build.cake`

+This is the actual build script, it doesn't have to be named this but this will be found by default and we keeped.
+Our build script executes on base of two list of projects:
+- List of projects to build and when needed package and publish
+- List of projects to build, test and when needed collect code coverage

+Because of that the build needs two main [file glob arguments](https://en.wikipedia.org/wiki/Glob_(programming)), that are used to find the projects that matches this glob pattern, more about the argument bellow.

+### Build Script Arguments

+More arguments can be found on the `build.cake` script.

+- `--Project` file glob pattern for the projects to build, package and publish.
+- `--Tests` file glob pattern for the projects to build, test and collect code coverage.
+- `--Target` defines the actions/task to be executed.
+- `--Configuration` defines the build configuration to be used on projects.
+- `--PackageVersion` defines the version to bump into the project before build, package and publish
+- `--NugetSource` nuget source api URL
+- `--NugetApiKey` nuget source api key

+#### Build samples

+This sample we'll only build the foundation project.

+For Windows

+` .\build.cmd --Target=Build --Projects="./WindowsAzure/*.csproj"`

+For MacOS / Linux

+` .\build.sh --Target=Build --Projects="./WindowsAzure/*.csproj"`

+### Build and Test sample

+This sample we'll only build the foundation project.

+For Windows

+` .\build.cmd --Target=Test --Projects="./WindowsAzure/*.csproj" --Tests="./WindowsAzure.Tests/*.csproj"`

+For MacOS / Linux

+` .\build.sh --Target=Test --Projects="./WindowsAzure/*.csproj" --Tests="./WindowsAzure.Tests/*.csproj"`

+### Build, Test and Collect Code Coverage sample

+This sample we'll only build the foundation project.

+For Windows

+` .\build.cmd --Target=TestCoverage --Projects="./WindowsAzure/*.csproj" --Tests="./WindowsAzure.Tests/*.csproj"`

+For MacOS / Linux

+` .\build.sh --Target=TestCoverage --Projects="./WindowsAzure/*.csproj" --Tests="./WindowsAzure.Tests/*.csproj"`

+### Build, Test and Publish to Visual Studio NuGet

+This sample we'll only build the foundation project.

+For Windows

+` .\build.cmd --Target=Publish --PackageVersion=1.6.0 --Projects="./WindowsAzure/*.csproj" --Tests="./WindowsAzure.Tests/*.csproj" --NugetApiKey={the nuget apikey come here}`

+For MacOS / Linux

+` .\build.sh --Target=Publish --PackageVersion=1.6.0 --Projects="./WindowsAzure/*.csproj" --Tests="./WindowsAzure.Tests/*.csproj" --NugetApiKey={the nuget apikey come here}`

 ## Contributors
 Great thanks to all of projects contributors.
 * [Dmitry Tretyakov](dtretyakov) for project idea.